Killusions/obsidian-latex-template/README.md

 To build the PDF, run `yarn pdf:export` (may take a while).

 To format, use `yarn format`.

+To store images and the PDF, it uses [Git LFS](https://git-lfs.com/) to not bloat project storage, make sure to install it first.

 ## Authors and acknowledgment